dominyxu/deep_learning_projects/README.md

 collection of deep learning projects

 # Horse or Human
-Uses the Tensorflow library to diffrientiate between images of horses and humans
+Uses the Tensorflow library to differentiate between images of horses and humans